GitMoDu/EGFX/README.md

-# ArduinoGraphicsEngine
+# EGFX - Embedded Graphics

-Graphics Engine targeted at Arduino.
+C++ embedded graphics engine targeted at Arduino.
 Frame-Buffer only, MCU needs enough memory to hold a full frame.

 Simple drivers for a few screens include only setup and frame-push.